orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 Partially = locally?
 - [ ] Partiality/unresolved parts critical.
-	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other
+	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other in between still waiting
 	- [ ] Partial reversibility critical, same for superpositions and possible spaces (close to approximates)..
 	- [ ] Unresolved as: this computation was cut off/short?
 Unresolved: a pointer to continue investigation? ; pointer/reference to terminal
 	- [ ] Recognizing structure but not it's name (failure to find a link): Recognizing properties/context, but not some specific property/attached representation.